lexibank/tlopo/out/vol3/chapter5.md

 5.4.1.3 Hibiscus tiliaceus, beach hibiscus, TP mangas, P. B burao (Malvaceae)

 Hibiscus tiliaceus is a small sprawling, tangled shore tree with small girth, a branching trunk and pale yellow flowers (Figure 5.2, right).
-It grows 5-15 m tall (Peekel1984: 364, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 161).
+It grows 5-15 m tall ([Peekel 1984](../references.md#source-Peekel1984): 364, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 161).
 Barrau (1965) reports that the bark was eaten in New Caledonia, and almost every source agrees that it provides fibre to make cordage, mats and nets (e.g. [Floyd 1954](../references.md#source-Floyd1954), [O'Collins & Lamothe 1989](../references.md#source-OCollinsandLamothe1989), [Whistler 1991b](../references.md#source-Whistler1991b): 29).

 The POc term for Hibiscus tiliaceus was _&ast;paRu_.
 Blust (ACD) suggests that it is reflected in terms for 'tie' like Bauan _vau_ 'tie, bind' and Samoan _fau_ 'bind, lash together', but it is now clear that these terms reflect POc _&ast;paqu(s)_, _&ast;paqus-i-_ 'bind, lash; construct canoe by tying together' (vol.1, ch.9, §10).